Required Prerequisite Coursework

 Abnormal Psychology (3 semester or 4 quarter units)

 Contemporary theories of and approaches to psychological dysfunction and disabilities.
 Topics may include, but are not limited to, anxiety disorders, mood disorders, somatoform and dissociative disorders, personality disorders, and schizophrenia.
 Prerequisites: General Psychology.
+Please note that in PTCAS two psychology courses will be required.
+Applicants should list their General Psychology course and their Abnormal Psychology course.

 Introduction to Statistics (3 semester or 4 quarter units)

-Introductory statistics may be offered by a variety of departments including (but not limited to) Mathematics, Psychology, Education, Sociology, etc. This course should include descriptive statistics and an introduction to inferential statistics (e.g. correlations, Chi square, t test and ANOVA).
+Introductory statistics may be offered by a variety of departments including (but not limited to) Mathematics, Psychology, Education, Sociology, etc. This course should include descriptive statistics and an introduction to inferential statistics (e.g., correlations, Chi square, t test and ANOVA).

 Highly Recommended Prerequisite Coursework